Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns

 The estimate $\hat{d}$ is statistical in nature and requires a collection of data points to act upon.
 We take the simplest possible approach and apply $\hat{d}$ to the collections of data points obtained by exploiting a persistence assumption as described in §\ref{sec:persistence}.
 Concretely, this means for the approach by data-blocks §\ref{sec:persistence_formal} we apply $\hat{d}$ to each block of data individually.
 This defines our univariate problem: analyze the resulting collection of dependence-values to decide the marked independence query.

-We focus on the question of marked independence, implication-testing (see §\ref{sec:indicator_translation}) is discussed in §\ref{apdx:implication_testing} behaves very similarly.
+We focus on the question of marked independence.
+In §\ref{sec:indicator_translation}, when studying state-space constructions, we will encounter another data-processing-layer test which we will refer to as \inquotes{implication-test}, which behaves similar and is discussed in §\ref{apdx:implication_testing}.
 We distinguish three outcomes (dependence, global independence, existence of an independent regime) on four possible ground-truths, see Fig.\ \ref{fig:univariate_problem}.
 On the collection of dependence values this can be formulated as a clustering-like\footnote{We have specific prior knowledge, like the value $d=0$ being special with known $\alpha$-confidence region, and are interested in a weaker notion of solution as is typically discussed in clustering literature.} problem: On valid blocks (those blocks contained entirely in a single regime) we could simply ask, \inquotes{Is there more than one cluster?} and \inquotes{Is one (possibly the only) cluster at $d=0$?} to decide the problem.
 The presence of invalid blocks asks for a robust assessment of these questions, but does not fundamentally change the logic.